PropTax Japan

 (Conditional)

-If you own real estate for rental purposes, various types of tax filings may be required.
-In the year you sell the property, filing is mandatory.
+If you own real estate for rental purposes, various types of tax filings are required.
+In the year you sell the property, filing is mandatory even if it is for personal use.
+Filing can be a way to recoup withholding taxes you have already paid.

 3. Bookkeeping